Kong/docs.konghq.com/src/gateway/upgrade.md

 #### Blue-green deployments

-**Traditional mode**: Blue-green upgrades from versions of 2.8.1.x and below 3.0.0.0 are not currently supported for traditional mode.
+**Traditional mode**: Blue-green upgrades from versions of 2.8.1 and below to 3.0.0 are not currently supported.
 This is a known issue planned to be fixed in the next 2.8 release.
 When that version is released, 2.x users should upgrade to that version before beginning a blue-green upgrade to 3.0.

 **Hybrid mode**: See the [upgrade instructions](#migrate-db)below.